 - 3a.
 For clinical measures, the required data elements are routinely generated and used during care delivery (e.g., blood pressure, lab test, diagnosis, medication order). - 3b.
 The required data elements are available in electronic health records or other electronic sources.
 If the required data are not in electronic health records or existing electronic sources, a credible, near-term path to electronic collection is specified. - 3c.
 Demonstration that the data collection strategy (e.g., data source/availability, timing, frequency, sampling, patient-reported data, patient confidentiality, costs associated with fees/licensing for proprietary measures or elements such as risk model, grouper, instrument) can be implemented (e.g., already in operational use, or testing demonstrates that it is ready to put into operational use). - All data collection must conform to laws regarding protected health information.
-Patient confidentiality is of particular concern with measures based on patient surveys and when there are small numbers of patients. - For eMeasures, a feasibility assessment is required; this feasibility assessment must address the data elements and measure logic and demonstrate that the eMeasure can be implemented or that feasibility concerns can be adequately addressed.
+Patient confidentiality is of particular concern with measures based on patient surveys and when there are small numbers of patients. - For all eCQMs, a feasibility assessment is required.
+This feasibility assessment must address the data elements and measure logic and demonstrate that the eCQM can be implemented or that feasibility concerns can be adequately addressed.
 The feasibility assessment uses a standard score card.
-BONNIE testing should be used to demonstrate that the measure logic will work.
-See section on eMeasures.
+BONNIE testing (or some other type of testing)